syncfusion-content/uwp-docs/uwp/Tile-View/Customizing-maximized-item.md

 ---
 layout: post
-title: Customizing Maximized Item in UWP Tile View control | Syncfusion®
+title: Customizing Maximized Item in UWP SfTileView | Syncfusion®
-description: Learn here all about Customizing Maximized Item support in Syncfusion® UWP Tile View (SfTileView) control and more.
+description: Learn how to customize the Maximized Item in the Syncfusion® UWP SfTileView control, including changing the maximized item height and other properties.
 platform: uwp
 control: SfTileView
 documentation: ug
 ---

-# Customizing Maximized Item in UWP Tile View (SfTileView)
+# Customizing Maximized Item in UWP SfTileView

 `SfTileView` provides several properties for customizing the maximized item.